-4. Work plan and productivity: the thoroughness and feasibility of the work plan, the likelihood that the proposed project will be successfully completed within the stated time frame, and the reasonableness of the budget in relation to the proposed activities and plan of work
+4. Work plan and productivity: the thoroughness and feasibility of the work plan, the likelihood that the proposed project will be successfully completed within the stated time frame, and the record of productivity if previously funded.

 5. Publication goals: the soundness and sustainability of the dissemination plans for producing an edition in print, digital, or a combination of formats